Irish pride, and dash of politics, at St Patrick’s Parade

 This week, with a March 29 deadline looming, British lawmakers voted to seek to delay Brexit for at least three months.
 But the possibility exists that the line between the two parts of Ireland, which has been unguarded for 20 years, will once again become hardened with vehicle checkpoints, with trade rules and tariffs in force.

-O’Dwyer said Irish-Americans are ready to mobilize politically to oppose any arrangement that leads to a restoration of the hard border that once split the emerald isle.

-“It was Irish-American activists who pressured former President Bill Clinton, over the objections of London and the U.S. State Department, to grant a visa to Sinn Fein’s Gerry Adams that set in motion the process that led to the Good Friday Agreement, which ended the sectarian violence known as the Troubles and opened the border between the two Irelands for the first time since partition at the time of Irish Independence in 1921,” he wrote.
-“We have been talking to leaders on both sides of the Atlantic to let them know that the same Irish-American activists who pressured the Clinton administration are ready to saddle up again and fight against a post-Brexit trade deal between the U.S. and Great Britain if a hard border is restored.”
+“It is pretty ironic that we’re celebrating Irish freedom and unity over here, while they’re debating the Irish border over there,” said paradegoer Chris Mahan, 56.
+“All of my cousins are still back in the old country, as we call it.
+They still don’t know what Brexit will mean for them, for their economy and yea, even their unity as a nation.”

-For most at Sunday’s parade, the political debate over the future Northern Ireland is likely to take a back seat to the pageantry of the parade.
+But for most at Saturday’s parade, the political debate over the future in Ireland took a back seat to the pageantry.

+“For me, today is so important because after all the suffering and all the tragedy, we came through.
+We’re here and we’re healthy,” Carol McNiff said, a third generation Irish-American.

+“St. Patrick’s Day is about memories, for me.
+A proud heritage,” said Cathy Dwyer, 61.
+The Queens resident has been coming to the parade since she was a young girl.
+“I’d say my fondest memory was watching my husband march in this parade.
+And then watching my kids march.
+One of the proudest moments of my life.”

 Popular marching groups include the pipes and drums corps for the Emerald Societies at the New York police and fire departments and the 1st Battalion, 69th Infantry Regiment, of the New York Army National Guard, which has led off the parade since 1851.